mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 Our estimate of pi isn't too bad!
 Using `%%timeit` again, we see that on my machine, base Python takes about 3.67 s, while Spark takes 0.95 s, a 74% improvement.
 Nice!

 ### Spark dataframes and machine learning
-Let's do one more example, this time using a nice abstration Spark provides on top of RDDs.
+Let's do one more example, this time using a nice abstraction Spark provides on top of RDDs.
 In a syntax similar to `pandas`, we can use [Spark dataframes](https://spark.apache.org/docs/latest/sql-programming-guide.html) to perform operations on data that's too large to fit into a `pandas` df.
+We can then train machine learning models with our dataframe.

+#### Spark dataframes
 You probably don't have a dataframe with a few million rows laying around, so we'll need to generate one.
 Since by definition we're trying to create a dataset too large to fit into `pandas`, we'll need to generate the dataframe in pieces, iteratively saving CSVs to later ingest with PySpark.

 Let's do 50 million rows, just for fun.
 We'll generate 50 CSVs, each with 1,000,000 rows.
 Our data will consist of exam scores for four students, and the number of hours they spent studying vs. dancing the previous day.
 These are some students dedicated to big data $-$ they'll be taking about 12.5 million exams each!